DREMnet: An Interpretable Denoising Framework for Semi-Airborne Transient Electromagnetic Signal: Experiments

 To quantitatively assess the quality of the denoising results, we selected three commonly used metrics: mean squared error (MSE), signal-to-noise ratio (SNR), and structural similarity index measure (SSIM).
 MSE measures the error between the denoised results and the ground truth, and its calculation formula is as follows:

-Where $x_{i}^{d}$ represents the data denoised by the network, $x_{i}^{t}$ represents the ground truth, and the closer the MSE value is to 0, the closer the denoising result is to the ground truth.
+Where $n$ denotes the number of data points, $x_{i}^{d}$ represents the data denoised by the network, $x_{i}^{t}$ represents the ground truth, and the closer the MSE value is to 0, the closer the denoising result is to the ground truth.
 SNR measures the quality of the denoising result, calculated by the following formula:

 Where \( x_d \) represents the data after denoising by the network, \( x_t \) denotes the ground truth, and \( \|\cdot\|_F \) represents the Frobenius norm.
 A larger SNR value indicates a higher quality of denoising.
 The SSIM measures the structural consistency of the denoised results, and its calculation formula is as follows: